-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 The card also pairs its bonus categories with an introductory 0% interest rate on purchases for the first 15 months.
 But you’ll want to make sure your debt is paid off by the end of the intro period, as the interest rate jumps to a variable 13.99% to 23.99% afterward.

-New card members will also find a welcome bonus that should come in handy as 2021 gets underway.
-You’ll earn $100 cash back after you spend $1,000 in purchases in the first six months, plus 20% back on purchases made with the card at Amazon in the first six months, up to $200 back.
-So you can score a total of up to $300 in cash back on this card in the first year, all for no annual fee.
+New card members will also find a welcome bonus that should come in handy: $200 cash back after you spend $1,000 in purchases in the first three months.
+That’s a nice bonus with a relatively low minimum spending requirement.

 What could be better: Bonus cash back isn’t earned on purchases outside of the U.S. with the Blue Cash Everyday, and there’s a 3% foreign transaction fee on top of that.
 Plus, there’s no way to convert your cash back to American Express Membership Rewards points, which are potentially more useful for those who may want maximum flexibility in redeeming credit card rewards for travel down the line.